aaronbloomfield/ccc/hws/daoweb3/index.md

 A few notes:

+- Comments in HTML start with `<!-- ` and end with ` -->`; you don't have to use them, but you'll see comments throughout the example code
 - You'll have to fill in the Javascript code, adapted from above, where indicated
 - For the styling -- in the `<style></style>` tags -- you can leave it blank or cut-and-paste the style information from any of the above mentioned reference pages (choices.php, debts.php, auctions.php, or dex.php) -- they all have the same CSS code.
 - You'll notice that the table has no rows -- the `loadTable()` Javascript function adds them.
-- The 'total proposals' line does not have a value in there.
+- The 'total proposals' line does not have a value.
 Once that value is determined (done in a function analogous to the `getNumChoices()` function), you can update that value via the code `document.getElementById('total_proposals').innerHTML = var;`, where `var` is the Javascript variable that holds the number of proposals.
 This looks for the element with the id of `total_propsals`, which is the `<span>` element on line 12, and updates the value inside (meaning it replaces "loading...").

 ### Events